mobile-swam/mobile-swam.github.io/README.md

   * Anonymous page: A shared page such as stack, heap, shared memory, and shared library (.so)
   * Zram-out: A procedure to move anonymous pages from a system memory to compressed in-memory swap space
   * Swap-out: A procedure to move anonymous pages from a system memory to a storage swap device
-  * Swam-out: A procedure to move SO pages from a system memory to a dynamic storage swap device

 * SWAM Terminologies
   * ZRAM-region: A compressed swap space in a system memory